A quicker and more effective way to place them

 An implant is a type of screwlike artificial root made from titanium that is placed in the jawbone.
 Titanium is almost always accepted by the jawbone and surrounding gums and is usually not rejected.

 What must I pay attention to after treatment?

 We advise that after the treatment to keep any contact with the area around the implantation to an absolute minimum.
 It’s also important to avoid the use of alcohol for the first two weeks after treatment.
 We also advise you to completely stop smoking during this period.

 The cost of implants

-In the table below are the prices for the placing of implants
+In the table below are the costs for the most common treatments:

 Reimbursement by health insurer